jzhao2440/Coding-Challenge/README.md

    POST:
    http://localhost:8080/compensation

-   The JSON format for create could be like this for example:
+   The JSON format for create operation could be like this for example:

    {
     "employee": {